Things You Need to Know About Personal Injury / Car Accidents

 Some common tactics insurance companies employ are:

-- Implying that they are helping you by getting your motor vehicle accident claim settled right away to prevent having your claim denied later
+- Implying that they are helping you by getting your auto accident claim settled right away to prevent having your claim denied later

 - Implying a “one time offer”

-- Implying that your actions following the motor vehicle accident relieves them from financial responsibility
+- Implying that your actions following the car accident relieves them from financial responsibility

 - Implying that your doctor’s decisions or treatment relieves them from financial responsibility

-- Stating that part of your personal injury claim was denied without providing a reason
+- Stating that part of your auto accident claim was denied without providing a reason

 - Giving you misinformation about their obligations and policies